 - May reduce the risk of relapse

 - Keeps the body satisfied; hunger can be confused with cravings

 Working With A Nutrition Counselor

-Many addicts either don’t know how to eat healthy or they’ve forgotten how.
-That’s why it’s important to work with a nutritionist who can explain the importance of nutrition and how to eat healthy.
+Many addicts either don’t know how to eat healthily or they’ve forgotten how.
+That’s why it’s important to work with a nutritionist who can explain the importance of nutrition and how to eat healthily.
 At The River Source, patients receive nutritional counseling in treatment.
 Our clinicians provide nutritional therapies like B-12 shots to fight anemia and IV infusions to prevent nutritional deficiencies.
 They also educate patients on the importance of proper nutrition and how it may help prevent the risk of relapse.

 Eating healthy is not a mandatory requirement for sobriety, but it can greatly increase your chances for long-term recovery and make you feel better about yourself physically, mentally and spiritually.